Race-Based Trauma and Anti-Racism Resources: We Are Still Here For You!

 Race based trauma, whether vicarious or directly experienced, can result in significant problems including: anxiety, depression, PTSD (Post Traumatic Stress Disorder), sudden shifts in behavior and relationships, persistent feelings of danger, avoidance, not feeling connected to your body or to others, physical exhaustion, feelings of anger or hopelessness, feeling that you are emotionally overreacting to situations, and difficulty with concentration and focus.
 All of these reactions are valid.

 We want to encourage you to engage in regular self-care activities that address your mental and physical health, to connect with others for support, and to call the Counseling Center if you’d like talk to someone about your mental and emotional well-being, including the effects of race-based trauma.
-We are still offering urgent consultations by phone or video call M-F 8:30am to 4pm.
+We continue to offer urgent consultations by phone or video call M-F 9am to 4pm.